Commodity Markets - Machine Learning Model and Analytics

 Predictive Analytics - Commodity Prices

-The behavior of agricultural product prices is sufficiently unusual and requires special treatment.
-Agricultural Commodity Markets are sensitive to macroeconomic environment, oil prices, demand/supply, consumer tastes/preferences, adverse climatic conditions, biofuels, stock to use ratios, dollar exchange rates, speculation, food storage, speculative activity, financial markets, fertilizers, trade restrictions, wealth of nations, and other economic conditions.
-Economic growth, Money Supply, Weather, and Inflation have a positive impact on the commodity prices (bubbles), while effect of interest rate is negative.
+Agricultural product prices behave in a unique way and need special attention.
+Agricultural Commodity Markets respond to macroeconomic factors, oil prices, demand/supply, consumer preferences, bad weather, biofuels, stock to use ratios, dollar exchange rates, speculation, food storage, speculative activity, financial markets, fertilizers, trade barriers, national wealth, and other economic situations.
+Economic growth, Money Supply, Weather, and Inflation increase the commodity prices (bubbles), while interest rate lowers them.

 png